opencast/opencast/docs/guides/admin/docs/upgrade.md

 There are two new optional configuration properties `org.opencastproject.episode.rootdir` and `org.opencastproject.storage.dir` in `custom.properties` that you might want to have a look at.
-Those properties are descibed in the [Asset Manager Configuration](configuration/asset-manager/)
+Those properties are described in the [Asset Manager Configuration](configuration/asset-manager/)

 4. ActiveMQ (due to [MH-12082](https://opencast.jira.com/browse/MH-12082))